Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 • Le Meridien Noumea Resort & Spa

 I loved my stay at the Le Meridien right on the shores of Anse Vata Bay.
-The air-conditioned room was big and had a great little balcony with ocean views, bathtub and free wifi.
+The air-conditioned room was big and had a great little balcony with ocean views, a bathtub and free Wi-Fi.
 There is also a big outdoor pool with plenty of sun chairs, a bar serving drinks and snacks right at what feels like a private beach.
 The breakfast buffet is a huge plus as it has something for everyone, including all the delicious French pastries, baguette and a station for freshly cooked eggs.

 Le Meridien Noumea New Caledonia